abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 nano /etc/hosts
 ```

-This file will note be empty and we must add the following lines
+This file will not be empty and we must add the following lines at the end of the file

 {{< highlight code >}}
 127.0.0.1	localhost